contentauth/c2pa-python-example/README.md

 ### Cleanup the local setup

-This will stop and remove the containers.
+Once you've finished trying out the example, don't forget to stop and remove the containers.
+This can be done by running at the root of this repository:

 ```shell
 make clean